 The Disappearing Mining Landscape of Grant County

 This portfolio is a work in progress documenting the mining heritage of Grant County, New Mexico.
 The exhibit of prints and mineral samples of eight of the nineteen mining districts in Grant County was displayed in 2017 at the Silver City, New Mexico Museum and at the Western Museum of Mining and Industry (WMMI) in Colorado Springs, Colorado.
-The exhibit at WMMI continues to December 9, 2017.

 Click on panel and it will open to show it's contents.
 Each panel shows a part of the exhibit.

 Boston Hill is often considered part of the Chloride Flats Mining District.
 Silver was first discovered in 1871, though active mining did not begin until some years later, according to the New Mexico Bureau of Mines 1996 report #424.
 Although the district is better known for its silver ore, 2.7 million short tons of manganiferous-iron ore was produced through 1962, largely from the Boston Hill mines.

 In many places on Boston Hill, mining crreated caverns open to the surface.
 Such is the case with this underground room.